kristjanvalur/py-asynkit/README.md

 This class manages the state of a partially run coroutine and is what what powers the `coro_eager()` and `await_sync()` functions.
 When initialized, it will _start_ the coroutine, running it until it either suspends, returns, or raises an exception.
-It can subsequently be _awaited_ to retreive the result.
+It can subsequently be _awaited_ to retrieve the result.

 Similarly to a `Future`, it has these methods: